SkyeX9/Guide-To-Switch-Emulation/README.md

 - Additional Notes:

-+ Rename exefs_patches into exefs UNLESS

-++You have any other names for the folder, do NOT rename it to exefs.
++ Rename exefs_patches into exefs UNLESS you have any other names for the folder, do NOT rename it to exefs.
 Instead rename them to romfs or romfs_ext.

  Now open yuzu and rightclick your game -> Open Mod Directory.
  Create a new folder with any name you want and move the exefs folder into that, then restart yuzu and you're done.